 Noctua makes great use of the limited space they had to work with by equipping the NH-L9I with two heat pipes soldered on 55 aluminum fins.
 Given the space constraints, Noctua was not able to place more than two heat pipes on the Noctua NH-L9i, which is standard for a low-profile cooler.
 It also provides uncompromised RAM and GPU clearance thanks to its small size.

 Bundled with the NH-U12A is Noctua’s NT-H1 thermal compound, as well as the previously mentioned low-noise adapter.
 Noctua has also backed it up with 6 years of warranty, which is always nice to see.
-Make sure to check out our review on the Noctua NH-L9i to get a better idea of its performance.

 What We Liked